Requirements for Air Navigation Service Providers (ANSPs)

 The Business Plan should cover a minimum period of five years and set out:

-A Business Plan proforma can be found here.
-This is intended to aid providers, especially those who may be producing such a document for the first time.
+A Business Plan proforma is available to aid providers, especially those who may be producing such a document for the first time.

 (Annex 1 para 2.2)

 The Annual Plan should specify further the features of the Business Plan and describe any changes to it.
-The annual plan shall cover the following provisions on the level and quality of service such as the expected level of capacity, safety and delays to flights incurred as well as on financial arrangements:
+The annual plan shall cover the following provisions on the level and quality of service such as the expected level of capacity, safety, environmental and cost-efficiency, as may be applicable:

-An Annual Plan proforma can be found here.
-This is intended to aid providers, especially those who may be producing such a document for the first time.
+An Annual Plan proforma is available to aid providers, especially those who may be producing such a document for the first time.

 (Annex 1 para 6.2)

-In accordance with article 12(2) of the Service Provision Regulation, an ANSP shall demonstrate that it is undergoing an independent audit of its financial accounts on a regular basis.
+In accordance with article 12(2) of Regulation (EC) No 550/2004, an ANSP shall demonstrate that it is undergoing an independent audit of its financial accounts on a regular basis.

 (Annex 1 para 6.1)